1999 Pan American Games: Medal count

-Marketing

-Mascots
+Media

 The 1999 Games' mascot features two birds named Pato (Wood duck) and Lorita (Parrot).

+Television broadcasts of the games were produced by Paul Graham.

 Legacy

 The 1999 Pan Am games have been "seen by many Winnipeggers as a chance to put their city squarely in the international spotlight".
 Winnipeg mayor Glen Murray became nationally well known as a result of the Games and thanks to extensive coverage by the CBC, anchored by CBC Sports' Brian Williams.
 However, the Games themselves only had mixed success, as the Pan Am Games ranked below the Olympics and Commonwealth Games in international prestige.
 The Games cost $129 million CDN and finished with a financial surplus of $8.8 million CDN.

 Hosts Canada celebrated its medal haul, which was the second best after the United States.
 However, some considered Canada's results overrated, since the U.S. amassed the most medals with a mostly second-string team while Canada and Cuba had fielded their top national athletes.
 Cuba also managed more golds than Canada, despite having a smaller roster.

 Frequent comparisons were made to the 1967 Pan Am Games, also hosted by Winnipeg, where the United States had fielded many rising stars, such as Mark Spitz.
 By comparison, the Americans had sent their "B" team to the 1999 Games.
-No major U.S. networks covered the Pan Am Games, while newspapers only sent second-string reporters instead and the stories never made front page news.
+No major U.S. networks covered the Pan Am Games, except for the Spanish-language network Univisión, while newspapers only sent second-string reporters instead and the stories never made front page news.
 Many high-profile athletes, of all nationalities, such as U.S. champion sprinters and Brazilian football players, were in Europe during these Pan Am games, taking part in professional events.
 South American nations (with the exception of Uruguay) did not send their under-23 male soccer teams after the organizing committee refused to pay appearance money to CONMEBOL.

 1999 Parapan American Games, Mexico City

-In 1999 Parapan American Games was not hosted in Winnipeg but rather in Mexico City.
+In 1999, the Parapan American Games were not hosted in Winnipeg, but rather in Mexico City.
 The inaugural event involved 1,000 athletes from 18 countries competing in four sports.